Congratulations on having your PeekSmith device! We hope you will like this tiny piece of magic, and you'll amaze your audience.

 We have some videos for a few integrations, please check them:

 For further information, you might need to consult with the developer of the other application.

 You can charge the device with the Micro-USB port.
 Any Micro-USB charging cable should work, you can buy them in an electronics store.
-You can plug your device into your computer's USB port, or a wall charger.It is about 1-2 hours to charge your device to 100%.There are two important notes:
+You can plug your device into your computer's USB port, or a wall charger.It is about 1-2 hours to charge your device to 100%.There are three important notes: